Miss Sabrina Mahisha

 a) Such as value addition of agricultural products produced in Bangladesh through industrialization are:

-b) Entrepreneurs manufacturing agricultural machinery have been given tax exemption for 10 years.
+b) Entrepreneurs manufacturing agricultural machinery have been given tax exemption for ten years.

 xvi) National skills development and employment incentives:

-Institutions engaged in providing education and training in the following sectors to create skilled human resources suitable for industrialization shall enjoy tax exemption for 10 years.
+Institutions engaged in providing education and training in the following sectors to create skilled human resources suitable for industrialization shall enjoy tax exemption for ten years.

 i.
 Diploma Degree and Vocational Education in all fields of Agricultural Fisheries Science and IT and